 Australian Capital Gains Tax (CGT) - An Introduction and FAQ's

 Australia has had a comprehensive capital gains tax (CGT) regime since 20 September 1985.
 Individuals planning to move to Australia or leave Australia should understand the framework of these rules so as not to trigger any "avoidable" adverse Australian CGT consequences.
-Some general information is provided below, but Exfin strongly recommends that you seek advice from a qualified Australian taxation agent before any relocation, as the rules are complex.
+Some general information is provided below, but Exfin strongly recommends that you seek advice from a qualified Australian taxation advisor before any relocation, as the rules are complex.

 Q :What assets are subject to Australian CGT?